ThePrimeagen/rust-for-typescript-devs/lessons/02-learn-rust/D-results.md

 Get them out of the way now, even if its not `Result` based.

 Remember:
-- If you don't understand something, this is a great time understand it better
+- If you don't understand something, this is a great time to understand it better
 - If you don't understand something, guarantee the person next to you is struggling with the same thing
 - If you don't ask, who will?

-The next section is going to be harder
+The next section is going to be much more rust focused.

 <br />
 <br />